minucas/bigcont/solr/README.md

     - A SolrCluster can host multiple Collections of Solr Documents.
     - A collection can be partitioned into multiple Shards, which contain a subset of the Documents in the Collection.
+The collection is Logical Index.
     - The number of Shards that a Collection has determines:
         - The theoretical limit to the number of Documents that Collection can reasonably contain.